EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 In the PbTe case the system is an insulator.  **lmf**{: style="color: blue"} determines this automatically: it prints out the highest occupied state and lowest unoccupied state it encountered and the "bandgap."
 _Note:_{: style="color: red"} the bandgap is only the actual bandgap if the actual band edges are included in mesh of discrete _k_ points used for integration.
 It is true in PbTe but not other cases, e.g. Si.
 See [this tutorial](/tutorial/lmf/lmf_bandedge/).

-In the case of a metal the situation is more complicated.
-The following table was extracted from the last iteration in the LDA self-consistency cycle in the [the Fe tutorial](/tutorial/gw/qsgw_fe/#additional-exercises).
+In a metal the situation is more complicated.
+The following table was extracted from the [the Fe tutorial](/tutorial/gw/qsgw_fe/#additional-exercises)
+(self-consistent LDA)

 ~~~
  BZWTS : --- Tetrahedron Integration ---